RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Page Components/Gantt Component/1-how-to-interact-with-a-gantt-chart-in-explorer/1-how-to-interact-with-a-gantt-chart-in-explorer.md

 ## Gantt Chart in RAPID Platform

-RAPID Platforms allows you to visualize tasks in a Gantt Chart. **[Tasks](/docs/Rapid/3-User%20Manual/2-Explorer/1-Items/creating-tasks/creating-tasks.md "Tasks")** are the unit of activities in a process.
+RAPID Platforms allows you to visualise tasks in a Gantt Chart.
+Tasks are the unit of activities in a process.
 Essentially, each task has a start date and an end date, therefore, it qualifies to be represented in a Gantt Chart.

 This is what a simple Gantt Chart may look like in RAPID Platform